-Example 13.4 Identifying confounders using a causal diagram
+Example 13.5 Identifying confounders using a causal diagram

-We can use a modified and simplified version of the causal diagram for the effect of smoking on birth weight in babies from Chapter 14 to demonstrate the application of the criteria for identifying confounders.
-The example concerns studying the potential impact of smoking on birth weights of babies.
-For pedagogical purposes, we are assuming there is no association between RACE and COLLEGE or CIG (perhaps not very plausible assumptions).
+We can use the causal diagram from Chapter 1 to demonstrate the application of the criteria for identifying confounders.
+Recall the example concerned studying the potential impact of selected diseases on infertility in dairy cows.
+We will add another variable to the diagram, BREED, and we assume that breed effects are transmitted through RETPLA and METRITIS.
 The causal diagram is: